JUGADOR123/All-in-One/README.md

 All in one mod for Jet 12.8 and forwards

 24-nov2020 Update 2.0.3

+	-no item restrictions now allows you to bring any case to raid

 	-fixed free clothes

 	-fixed undefined value for insurance return chance